 Courage to Change

 Courage to Change.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 We never know.
 We prance around our little lives, tossed by flicks and stings of the moment; but in a snap, it hits—a defining moment.
 Do we remain frightfully silent?
 Lash out in anger?
 Watch with intrigue but remain uncommitted?
 Many times, we brush off the challenge, justify our inaction and move back into our protected existence.
 People of character do more.
 They respond with courage, pushing past their first inclination to avoid or protect.
 They act wisely, constructively building a legacy.
 We must possess courage to change.

-Paul Kurtz wrote that courage is necessary “to achieve anything, to defend our stake, or to extend our vistas. . .”
-(1997, pg.
+Paul Kurtz wrote that courage is necessary “to achieve anything, to defend our stake, or to extend our vistas” (Kurtz, 1997, p.
 19).
 Courage separates hopeful dreamers from successful actors.
 The courageous take their dreams and test the script on the screen of life.
 The courageous honestly face life with its hurts and disappointments.
 Courageous people fear but move through the fear.
 The courageous warriors act when others hide.
 These are the winners that artfully respond to life.

 Courage: One of the Four Cardinal Virtues

 Courage is the energizing catalyst for other virtues.
-Courage transforms virtues into character.
+Basically, courage transforms virtues into character.
 Without courage to express, virtues lie dormant.
 The beauties of honesty, justice and wisdom are often suppressed by fear.
-Rollo May wrote, “courage is not a virtue or value among other personal values like love or fidelity.
-It is the foundation that underlies and gives reality to all other virtues and personal values.”
-(1994).
+Rollo May wrote:

 The Greek philosophers valued courage, placing courage (fortitude) among the four cardinal virtues (the others are justice wisdom and temperance).